skante93/workflows/algofab_features/index.md

 To highlight the "collaboration" aspect, you can consider the Algofrithm our researcher needed comes from a collaborating team that uploaded it resource (Algorithm) in order to specifically share it with our researcher.

+_Note: The openAPI interface of the API Server is available at [this link](), feel free to head there to discover the HTTP API and possibly design your own clientApps._
 ## Outcome

 More or less what is discussed in the context section above